• Skip to primary navigation

 Who Makes a Good Digital Executor?

 Deciding who should serve as your Digital Executor requires a two-prong approach.
-Similar to the Executor of your Will, the Digital Executor needs to be someone you can trust.
-The data they will be interacting with can be either highly valuable in terms of money or highly personal in terms of privacy.
-For these reasons, choose someone who is close to you and that you have full confidence in.
+Like the Executor of your Will, the Digital Executor needs to be someone you can trust.
+The data they will be interacting with can be either precious in terms of money or highly personal in terms of privacy.
+For these reasons, choose someone close to you and with whom you have complete confidence.

-Another main consideration in naming a Digital Executor versus an Executor is to make sure you pick someone who is skilled with technology.
-This might seem obvious, but no matter how much you trust a person, if they are unable to search your computer properly or navigate the internet and multiple websites, they will create more of a problem than a solution.
+Another primary consideration in naming a Digital Executor versus an Executor is to make sure you pick someone skilled with technology.
+No matter how much you trust a person if they cannot search your computer correctly or navigate the internet and multiple websites.
+It will end up creating more problems than being a solution.

 Name a Digital Executor For: